civol/HDLRuby/README.md

 Where:

 * `<number>` is the number of cycles to wait.

 * `<clock>` is the clock to use, this argument can be omitted.

 * `<reset>` is the signal used to reset the counter used for waiting, this argument can be omitted.

-This statement can be used inside a clocked behavior where the clock event of the behavior is used for the counter unless specified otherwise.
+This statement can be used inside a clocked process where the clock event of the process is used for the counter unless specified otherwise.

 The second construct is the `before` statement that activates a block until a given number of clock cycles is passed.
 Its syntax and usage are identical to the `after` statement.
 -->

 ## Decoder
-<a name="decoder"></a>

-This library provides a new set of control statements for easily describing an instruction decoder.
+The decoder library provides a new set of control statements for easily describing instruction decoders.

-A decoder can be declared anywhere in the code describing a system using the `decoder` keyword as follows:
+A decoder can be declared anywhere within a module definition using the `decoder` keyword, as shown below:

 ```ruby
 decoder(<signal>) <block>
 ```

-Where `signal` is the signal to decode and `block` is a procedure block (i.e., Ruby `proc`) describing the decoding procedure.
-This procedure block can contain any code supported by a standard behavior but also supports the `entry` statement that describes a pattern of a bit vector to decode and the corresponding action to perform when the signal matches this pattern.
-The syntax of the `entry` statement is the following:
+Here, `signal` is the signal to decode, and `block` is a procedure block (i.e., a Ruby proc) that defines the decoding behavior.
+This block can contain any code normally allowed in a standard process, and it also supports the special `entry` statement.

+The `entry` statement defines a bit-pattern to match and the corresponding action to perform when the signal matches that pattern.
+Its syntax is:

 ```ruby
 entry(<pattern>) <block>
 ```

-Where `pattern` is a string describing the pattern to match the entry, and `block` is a procedure block describing the actions (some HDLRuby code) that are performed when the entry matches.
-The string describing the pattern can include `0` and `1` characters for specifying a specific value for the corresponding bit, or any alphabetical character for specifying a field in the pattern.
-The fields in the pattern can then be used by name in the block describing the action.
-When a letter is used several times within a pattern, the corresponding bits are concatenated and used as a multi-bit signal in the block.
+* `pattern` is a string that defines the bit pattern to match.

+* `block` is a procedure block (HDLRuby code) specifying the actions to execute when the pattern matches.

+The pattern string can include:

+* `0` and `1` characters to match fixed bit values.

+* Alphabetical characters to define named fields within the pattern.

+These named fields can be used as variables in the action block.
+If the same letter appears multiple times in the pattern, the corresponding bits are concatenated to form a multi-bit signal.

-For example, the following code describes a decoder for signal `ir` with two entries, the first one computing the sum of fields `x` and `y` and assigning the result to signal `s` and the second one computing the sum of fields `x` `y` and `z` and assigning the result to signal `s`:
+For example, the following code defines a decoder for the signal ir with two entries:

+* The first entry sums fields `x` and `y` and assigns the result to signal `s`.

+* The second entry sums fields `x`, `y`, and `z` and assigns the result to `s`.

 ```ruby
 decoder(ir) do